Hussam-Almotlak/voice_analysis/readme.md

 ### Running the Model

+In the experiments folder, there is a pretrained network, so you don't need to retrain the whol architecture.
+If you want to use the pretrained model then jump to Building Classifiers and Regression Models ontop of the Architecture.
 Models can be trained by running the main.py script.
 Important options include batch-size, learning-rate, the size of the hidden representaion and number of epochs

 The Aux-VAE model can be trained by: